 In Round 2021 of durable medical equipment, prosthetics, orthotics and supplies (DMEPOS) competitive bidding program, there have been some revisions to the bidding methodology including bid surety bond requirements, lead item pricing, and setting reimbursement rates at the maximum winning bid rate instead of the median winning bid rate.
 In the prior round of competitive bidding, our products were categorized in the product category of respiratory equipment and related supplies and accessories, which included oxygen equipment, continuous positive airway pressure (CPAP) devices and respiratory assist devices (RADs) and related supplies and accessories.
 In Round 2021 of the competitive bidding program, oxygen and oxygen equipment is its own product category and the lead item has been established as E1390.
-However, due to the lead item pricing methodology based on the 2015 standard Medicare fee schedule, E1392 reimbursement rates could be reduced significantly (we estimate approximately 42%) even if E1390 reimbursement rates do not change.
-This would lead to combined E1390 plus E1392 reimbursement rates to decrease by approximately 15%.
-The bidding window closed on September 18, 2019, and we bid in 129 of the 130 total Competitive Bidding Areas (CBAs).
+However, due to the lead item pricing methodology based on the 2015 standard Medicare fee schedule, E1392 reimbursement rates could be reduced significantly (we estimate approximately 42%) even if E1390 reimbursement rates to decrease by approximately 15%.
+The bidding window closed on September 18, 2019, and we bid in 129 of the 130 total CBAs.
 It is unclear how pricing will be impacted due to these new bids.
 We expect contracts and pricing to be announced in 2020.